derailed/popeye/README.md

 # Popeye - A Kubernetes Cluster Sanitizer

-Popeye is a utility that scans live Kubernetes cluster and reports potential issues with your deployed resources or configurations.
-It is NOT a static YAML manifests scanner, it sanitizes your clusters based on what's deployed and not what's sitting on disk.
+Popeye is a utility that scans live Kubernetes cluster and reports potential issues with deployed resources and configurations.
+It sanitizes your clusters based on what's deployed and not what's sitting on disk.
 By scanning your deployed resources, it detects misconfigurations and ensure best practices are in place thus preventing potential future headaches.
 It aims at reducing the cognitive *over*load one faces when managing and operating a Kubernetes cluster in the wild.
-Furthermore, if your cluster employs a metric-server, Popeye will report of potential resources over/under allocations and we attempt to warn the operator if your cluster runs out of capacity.
-Popeye is a readonly tool, it does not change or alter any of your Kubernetes resources or configurations in any way!
+Furthermore, if your cluster employs a metric-server, Popeye will report potential resources over/under allocations and will attempt to warn the operator should your cluster run out of capacity.
+Popeye is a readonly tool, it does not change or alter any of your Kubernetes resources in any way!

 <br/>
 <br/>